Templars of Honor and Temperance: Symbols and traditions

-The society has a secret ritual which was based on the medieval Knights Templar, the story of Damon and Pythias as well as Jonathan and David.
+Templars of Honor and Temperance has a secret ritual which was based on the medieval Knights Templar, the story of Damon and Pythias as well as Jonathan and David.
 The ritual worked six degrees and is said to have shown Masonic influence.
 The group was led by a "Supreme Council" and subordinate groups included "Grand Councils" and "Great Temples".

-As a secret society and fraternal organization, it has signs, hand grips, passwords and emblems.
+As a secret society and fraternal organization, it has signs, hand grips, passwords, and emblems.